Today here at ranting and raving, it's all about America's past time.

 So where did you go?
 Where did you go?
 Where did you go while I was out?
 While I was out?
 While I was out?

-Well I don't believe, I don't believe
+Well I don't believe, I don't believe I don't believe everything I see

 And if you don't like the movie then quit acting